 How to Learn More and Get Started with a 529 College Savings Plan

-To learn more about 529 plans, plan options in your state, and which options you might want to consider, check out my additional articles about 529 plans here, download my List of Useful 529 Plan Links, and contact me for expert guidance.
+To learn more about 529 plans, plan options in your state, and which options you might want to consider, you can contact me for expert guidance.

 To get started, contact me now.